Chain of Fools (film): Production

 The primary filming location was Vancouver, British Columbia, Canada.

 Release

 Chain of Fools premiered in Sweden on March 3, 2001.
 The film was scheduled for a US release by Warner Bros.
 Pictures in the fall of 2000, but this never happened.
-It was then shelved for five years before finally being released on DVD on February 15, 2005.
+It was then shelved for five years before finally released on DVD on February 15, 2005.

 Critical reception

 Variety said the film is "uneven but shows definite signs of promise."